Football at the 1912 Summer Olympics

 Football at the 1912 Summer Olympics was one of the 102 events at the 1912 Summer Olympics in Stockholm, Sweden.
-It was the fourth time that football was on the Olympic schedule and the tournament was entered by 13 nations, all from Europe: Belgium withdrew two weeks before the draw, while France withdrew a few days after the draw; their opponents, Norway, were awarded a 2–0 victory.
+It was the fourth time that football was on the Olympic schedule.

 Great Britain won the gold medals, representing the United Kingdom of Great Britain and Ireland (whom the IOC credits).
 Replicating the 1908 tournament, Denmark won silver medals and the Netherlands won bronze medals.

 The Swedish Football Association ran the tournament, just as the English Football Association had organised the 1908 Olympic football competition in London, England.
 Three stadiums hosted the eleven matches of the main tournament from 29 June to 4 July 1912.
 Two were played at Tranebergs Idrottsplats in a suburb of Stockholm, five including the bronze medal match took place at Råsunda Idrottsplats, also outside Stockholm, and four including the final match were held at the Olympiastadion.

 Seven teams were eliminated in two rounds ending with the quarterfinal matches, 30 June, and these teams played off in a consolation tournament from 1 July to 5 July, comprising six matches at the same three stadiums.
 Hungary won the consolation tournament.